Nanguti/octagon-technical-assessment/README.md

     - Click the login button.
     - If you do not have an account, there is a registration link available.
     - For forgotten passwords, we provide a password reset link.
+    - After successful authentication, the session is regenerated to prevent session fixation attacks.
+    - On logout, the session data is invalidated, and the CSRF token is regenerated to prevent CSRF attacks.

 ## Additional Notes